 Now, let’s get started making Kosher Dill Pickles!

-When purchasing your produce, keep in mind that a full boiling water canner can hold seven quart or pint jars.
-So, if you want to make a full canner load of pickles just purchase enough produce for seven jars.
+When purchasing your produce, keep in mind that a full boiling water canner will hold seven quart or pint jars.
+So, if you want to make a full canner load of pickles be sure to purchase enough produce for seven jars.

 Pickling (or Kirby) Cucumbers

-For making pickles, you will need to find pickling cucumbers, also called "Kirby" cucumbers.
-You absolutely don't want waxed cucumbers or English cucumbers for your pickling recipe.
+For making pickles, you will need to find pickling cucumbers, sometimes called salad cucumbers or “Kirby” cucumbers.
+You absolutely don’t want waxed cucumbers or English cucumbers for your pickling recipe.

 Although “Kirby” is a specific variety of cucumber, these days any pickling cucumber tends to be referred to as a Kirby cucumber.
 They’re the shorter, plumper, sort of stubby looking cucumbers with a prickly surface.
 I’ve seen these called salad cucumbers in some produce sections but technically they’re simply pickling cucumbers.